For how long should I be a postdoc - title

 If you realize that you can not reach your career goals in your current job, you should consider quitting your postdoc and finding a better position.

 In contrast, if you consider a career as a professor, a postdoc period is a necessary stepping-stone.
-In most faculties, to become a professor you are obliged to have a few years of postdoc experience – ideally abroad.
+In most faculties, to become a tenured professor you are obliged to have a few years of postdoc experience – ideally abroad.

 How many years is a postdoctoral degree?